inab/opeb-submission/docs/_sections/community.md

 *This container is not mandatory.*

   * *Input*:
-    * User Input in canonical format.
+    * Participant results in canonical format.
     * Output from previous statistics calculated.
     * Reference data.
     * Query IDs.
-    * User Input IDs.
+    * Results IDs.
   * Output: Final statistic.
 	*It is responsibility of the community to provide a useful output.*